spa542/SparkPracticePrograms/README.md

 # Spark Practice Programs
-Training and course work completed when studying for Databricks Apache Spark Certified Developer Associate exam.
+Training and course work completed when studying for Databricks Apache Spark Certified Developer Associate exam using the cloud Databricks platform.